 But managing rebates from suppliers can be such an administrative headache that firms rarely realize the full value of these programs—and 4% of potential rebate revenue goes unclaimed each year.

-We’ve created this page to help you understand supplier rebates and make sure you’re claiming every dollar of rebate revenue you can.
+We’ve created this page to help you understand supplier rebates (also known as vendor rebates) and make sure you’re claiming every dollar of rebate revenue you can.

 Just jump to the topics you’re most interested in using the links below.